hellcp/bugzilla.github.io/_posts/2007-05-09-status-update.md

 title: "Status Update"
 date: 2007-05-09
 author: Max Kanat-Alexander
+categories:
+- Status
 ---

 ## Introduction and Updates

 After quite a bit of work, we've released [Bugzilla 3.0](/releases/3.0)!
-You can go read [the release announcement](/news/2007/05/09/release-of-bugzilla-3.0) for more details.
+You can go read [the release announcement](/blog/2007/05/09/release-of-bugzilla-3.0) for more details.

 There's also various other interesting news in Bugzilla land, see below for details.